alintulu/hbb-notes/_episodes/03-transfer-factors.md

 teaching: 10
 exercises: 10
 questions:
-- "What is a transfr factor?
+- "What is a transfer factor?
 How can we derive our transfer factors?"
 objectives:
-- "Understand the concept of transfer factors"
-- "Learn the role of transfer factors in the ABCD method"
+- "Understand the concept of transfer factors, an their role in the ABCD method"
 - "See how the transfer factor is derived and applied in the in Higgs to tau tau analysis example"

 keypoints: